douglas-guyett-mg/crimson-pangolin/documentation/working-memory/semantic-memory-store/test-conditions.md

 - Low-importance items are evicted

 **Verification**:
-- All 3 high-importance items remain
+- Store contains all 3 high-importance items (importance >= 0.8)
+- Store contains exactly 2 low-importance items (importance <= 0.2)
-- 2 low-importance items remain
+- 2 low-importance items are not retrievable (evicted)
+- `store.size()` equals 5
-- 2 low-importance items were evicted
+- No high-importance items were evicted (verified by querying all high-importance keys)

 ---